rencewang/personal-arial/src/content/posts/2024-03-14-everything-everywhere-all-at-once.md

 In Los Angeles, I had to apologize for my loud sniffling that only got worse through the screening at a friend's Airbnb.
 In Tokyo, I scavenged for toilet paper from bathroom stalls at the IMAX cinema to wipe my eyes.
 In Phuket, I stared at the ceiling of the van, in a futile attempt to hold back my tears, as other cruise-bound tourists were shuffling in.
 The breaking news was just in: Michelle Yeoh became the first Asian to win Best Actress at the Oscars.

-Also in a bathtub in Bangkok, in my bed in San Francisco, in Edinburgh, the list goes on — too many tears have I shed for _Everything Everywhere All At Once_.
+Also in a bathtub in Bangkok, in my bed in San Francisco, in the British Airways lounge in Edinburgh, the list goes on — too many tears have I shed for _Everything Everywhere All At Once_.

 The film was an instant classic to me.
 Yes, the buttplug and sausage fingers were a bit excessive, but everything else was perfect.
 The visual and sonic maximalism was riveting.
 The screenplay sustained a coherence that _Doctor Strange in the Multiverse of Madness_ wishes it had.
 The story was simultaneously as vast as the entire universe and as intimate as one family.
 All the performances were exceptional.